 How to Tell Cat Gender by Face

-Aside from its head size, you can guess a cat’s sex by its facial features.
-However, depending on the cat breed, it may be more subtle.
+Aside from its head size, you can work out a cat’s sex by its facial features.

 |Facial Features||Male Cat||Female Cat|

 |Cheeks||– Cheek pads look like jowls|

 |Whisker Pads||– Large|